Business owners are exposed to considerable financial risks every day and not just from business-related pitfalls.

 Protects Your Family by Replacing Your Income

-With a life insurance policy in place, a business owner, key executive, or stakeholder, can provide a stream of replacement income in the event his or her death.
+With a life insurance policy in place, a business owner, key executive, or stakeholder, can provide a stream of replacement income in the event of his or her death.

-The death benefit for a policy to replace income should not be arbitrary or speculative, but rather based on an “insurance needs analysis” that is based on the financial needs of the surviving family members.
+The death benefit for a policy to replace income should not be arbitrary or speculative but rather based on an “insurance needs analysis” that is based on the financial needs of the surviving family members.
 Most reputable and experienced insurance agents will suggest this and offer to conduct the analysis at no charge.

 The insurance needs analysis will help the applicant establish a death benefit sufficient to fill the financial needs of the family and deal with the significant loss of income.